 Implementing Accerion products benefits warehouse managers in several ways.
 First, they save infrastructure and maintenance costs because Accerion requires no infrastructure.
 Plus, they can place pallets much closer together for a better use of valuable space, leveraging Accerion’s highest degree of accuracy.

-Support robots like Fetch help solve the problem of “micro-fulfillment,” and in final-mile operations in warehouses.
+Support robots help solve the problem of “micro-fulfillment” and in final-mile operations in warehouses.
 These resourceful robots don’t replace humans in the workplace but help them make better use of their time.
-Accerion positioning technology and our Jupiter system help make support robots even more efficient as they can be programmed on dedicated routes throughout the warehouse.
+Accerion positioning technology help make support robots even more efficient as they can be programmed on dedicated routes throughout the warehouse.